lsst/qserv_deploy/config.examples/ccin2p3/README.md

 # Setup Kubernetes

-Because Kerberos, scripts below must be runned directly on host, and not inside qserv-deploy container:
+Because of Kerberos, the scrips below must be run directly on the host and not inside the qserv-deploy container.

 ```
 # Create cluster